BlancoCheeseBot/PS5_loader/README.md

 # PS5 Loader GUI

-PS5 Loader is a small Windows GUI to send payloads to a jailbroken PlayStation 5 and view the kernel log over TCP.[web:255][web:256]
+PS5 Loader is a small Windows GUI to send payloads to a jailbroken PlayStation 5 and view the kernel log over TCP.

 ## Features